Healthy Blueberry Pancakes

 - 2 cups Blueberries (fresh or frozen)

-- Beat eggs and brown sugar in a mixing bowl with a wire whisk.
-Beat in canola oil and buttermilk until evenly combined.
+- Beat eggs and maple syrup in a mixing bowl with a wire whisk.
+Beat in the oil and buttermilk until evenly combined.
 Add dry ingredients all at once and stir with a wooden spoon until smooth.